(I haven’t updated this site in a while, so it’s missing my more recent work. Hold tight, it’s in the works.)

 My short story/translation/collaboration with Franz Kafka, "Translators," was published in the spring 2017 issue of The Adirondack Review, which can be read online.
 It features distant roaring and ponderously wobbling bellies.

-I also helped found Goddard College's literary journal, Duende, edited fiction for its first issue, designed the magazine's masthead and logo.
+I also helped establish Goddard College's literary journal, Duende.
+I was the fiction editor for its first issue and designed the magazine's masthead and logo.